Plan Your Trip

 - Does your insurance know about your travel plans?

 - What is the TOTAL COST of this trip? (including health costs)

 - What can I do to help prepare the team?

-- If anyone handles your bag, give them 10 rupees per bag or (.25 cents) this goes for the airport and hotel.
+- If anyone handles your bag, give them 10 rupees per bag or (.15 cents).
+This goes for the airport and hotel.
 Do not overpay or underpay these people.
 10 rupees a bag is the correct amount to tip in India.

-- Each person should carry money on them in case they want to buy something.
+- Each person should carry money for personal purchases.

-- It is a good idea for you to have all the small bills, 10‘s, 20‘s, 50‘s in one side of your pocket and have all big bills in the other side so you don‘t draw attention to all the money you have.
+- It is a good idea for you to have small bills, 10‘s, 20‘s, 50‘s in one side pocket and have all big bills in the other side pocket so you don‘t draw attention to all the money you have.

-- Some places will not be able to break large bills, so keep small bills on you as well.
+- Some places will not be able to break large bills, so keep small bills available.